anirudhacharya12/anirudhacharya12.github.io/_posts/2022-03-18-asu-throwback.md

 I did not take any course with Jingrui He, but TA’ed for her Machine Learning course, and I liked the experience and thought she was a good teacher.

-This is not teacher’s day or anything, but I just remembered all this, and this is an appreciation thread for these teachers from [@SCAI_ASU](https://mobile.twitter.com/scai_asu) whom I would remember very positively – Charles Colbourn, Joohyung Lee, and Jingrui He.
+This is not teacher’s day or anything, but I just remembered all this, and this is an appreciation thread for these teachers from <a href="https://mobile.twitter.com/scai_asu" target="_blank">@SCAI_ASU</a> whom I would remember very positively – Charles Colbourn, Joohyung Lee, and Jingrui He.

 _______________________________